 If you want to complete the day refresher course, you’ll need forklift certification to prove you’ve had prior training.

 If you have lost it, you must do a 3-day experienced operator course.

 If your certificate has run out, you need to complete a 1-day refresher course.

 I have lots of experience but have lost my certificate, what length of course do I require?

-You would be required to do a 3 day experienced operators course.
-Although you have lots of experience you would need to produce a certificate of previous training to be able to do a 1 day refresher course.
-For course costs and available dates follow the course link.
+Although you have lots of experience, you would need to produce a certificate of previous training to be able to do a 1-day refresher course.

-The theory test consists of 20 multiple choice questions and 5 short explanation questions.
+The theory test, consisting of 20 multiple choice questions and 5 short explanation questions.

 Practical operational test.
 Driving through a chicane and 3 lifts at different heights.

 Your forklift course price will depend upon which of our courses you decide to complete, with those candidates who are less experienced in operating a forklift being more likely to require a longer course, which will give you more time to train and become familiar with the machinery.

 Our team are dedicated to helping our clients achieve their goals.